srainsdon/hex-bot/README.md

 4. Load the uncompressed directory

 # Changelog
-* v0.1.27 - CRITICAL SECURITY UPDATE
-    * Security update to make Hexbot more secure from server sided scripts to locate users using hexbot.
 * v0.1.26 - Delete software mission sequence implemented.
 * v0.1.25.2 - Fixing last update issue.
 If skip hide upload logs option (webcrawler checkbox) was active and the installing failed then the upload logs would not be clear.
 * v0.1.25.1 - Just some adjustments